Skip to content

 Choose In 60 Seconds

-• read this page when your team needs one compact policy for releases, wrappers, SDKs, runtimes, and support promises
+• read this page when your team needs one compact policy for releases, wrappers, SDKs, runtimes, and compatibility promises

-• read Support Boundary when you want the shortest current-state summary
+• read Support Boundary when you want the shortest practical support answer

-• read Releases when you want the story of what changed in a specific release
+• read Releases when you want the story of a specific release

 The Public Baseline

-• the release line you standardize across repos
+• the release line you choose across repos

 • the support level of the path you choose inside that release line

-• the install or delivery mechanism you use around that path
+• the install or delivery mechanism around that path

-These layers are related, but they are not the same thing.
+These layers are related, but they are not interchangeable.

 • the declared public CLI contract

-• the stable local Python and Node subset on supported runtime targets
+• the recommended local Python and Node runtime paths on supported targets

 • the documented behavior of public-stable generated outputs

-Compatibility does not mean that every target, every wrapper, and every convenience path moves with the same promise.
+Compatibility does not mean every wrapper, convenience path, or specialized surface moves with the same promise.

 Wrappers, SDKs, And Runtime APIs